Kholm Pocket

 The Kholm Pocket (Kessel von Cholm; Холмский котёл) was the name given for the encirclement of German troops by the Red Army around Kholm, south of Leningrad, in World War II's the Eastern Front, from 23 January 1942 to 5 May 1942.
+The pocket was created by the Soviet Toropets–Kholm offensive.

 A much larger pocket was meanwhile surrounded in Demyansk, about 100 km to the northeast.
 Both were the results of the German retreat following the defeat during the Battle of Moscow.

 The air supply of Kholm and Demyansk was successful but led to an overconfidence in the German High Command on the Luftwaffe's ability to supply encircled forces by air, which would lead to disastrous consequences at the Battle of Stalingrad in late 1942 and early 1943.

 Overview

 At the Kholm pocket, 5,500 German soldiers held out for 105 days.
 The pocket was supplied by air but since it was too small for planes to land, supplies had to be dropped in and recovered by the German defenders.
 Among the airdropped supplies were 35 of the first 50 prototype MKb 42(H) rifles.

 Most of the German units in the pocket were part of the following: